ennagrigor/JumperRocket/README.md

 ## Level 1

-It is the first level that consists only few platforms and only moving platforms.
+It is the first level that consists only 9 regular platforms and 2 moving platforms, the spacing between the platforms is pretty east to pass and they are all the same size.

 <img src="https://github.com/ennagrigor/JumperRocket/blob/master/Photos/Level1.png" width=400>

 ## Level 2

-The second level adds more platforms, moving balls and is more difficult to pass.
+The second level adds more platforms, it has 14 regular platforms and 2 moving platforms.
+The spacing between the platforms is a little bit more distant so it makes the level a bit harder to pass.
+This level also introduces the player to moving balls that act as an enemy that if the player hits the ball they loss a life.
+The platforms are still all the same size.

 <img src="https://github.com/ennagrigor/JumperRocket/blob/master/Photos/Level2.png" width=400>